DarrenCCT/Tournament-Analysis/README.md

 **EUAC - Data Cleaning:** How the data was cleaned.
 This includes stuff like data types and dealing with player account inconsistencies between the two APIs.
 **EUAC - Data Analysis:** Data visualisations, statistical information and tests, and general analysis.
 Tournament tidbits.
 Some unsupervised machine learning (K-Means clustering) to group players into tiers.
 Creation of an Elo system to rank player strength.

 **elo.py:** A .py file to contain the functions necessary for Elo calculations.
-Written by me.
+Specifically written for this project.

 ### Features